Dhoni's absence not a problem for Team India: Virat Kohli

-Stand-in skipper Virat Kohli backs 'keeper Karthik to seize the opportunity at Asia Cup
+India's Stand-in skipper Virat Kohli backs the team's wicket-keeper Dinesh Karthik to seize the new opportunity at the Asia Cup tournament which kicks off today

 Dhaka: India captain Virat Kohli believes his side can cope without Mahendra Singh Dhoni at the Asia Cup.